demisto/content/Packs/jamf/Integrations/jamf_v2/README.md

 ### jamf-computer-erase
 ***
-Will send a "EraseDevice" command to a computer which will then reboot it and lock the computer with a passcode.
+Will send the “EraseDevice'' command to a computer.
+Permanently erases all the data on the computer and sets a passcode when required by the computer hardware type.
+Please note: When the command is sent to a computer with macOS 10.15 or later with an Apple T2 Security Chip, or a computer with Apple silicon (i.e., M1 chip), the computer will be erased and no passcode will be set.
+For further information, please read the “Managing Computers → Settings and Security Management for Computers → Remote Commands for Computers” section in the official documentation (choose the relevant version first): https://www.jamf.com/resources/product-documentation/jamf-pro-administrators-guide/

 #### Base Command